 2015 Convertible bond offering.
 In June 2015, we completed an offering of US\$700 million in aggregate principal amount of convertible senior notes due 2020 and US\$400 million in aggregate principal amount of convertible senior notes due 2025.
 The notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act, and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
 The 2020 notes will be convertible into our ADSs based on an initial conversion rate of 18.3884 of our ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$54.38 per ADS and represents an approximately 45.0% conversion premium over the closing trading price of our ADSs on June 18, 2015, which was US\$37.51 per ADS).
 The 2025 notes will be convertible into our ADSs based on an initial conversion rate of 18.711 of our ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$53.45 per ADS and represents an approximately 42.5% conversion premium over the closing trading price of the Company's ADSs on June 18, 2015 of US\$37.51 per ADS).
 The conversion rate for each of the 2020 notes and the 2025 notes is subject to adjustment upon the occurrence of certain events.
 The 2020 notes bear interest at a rate of 1.0% per year, payable semiannually in arrears on January 1 and July 1 of each year, beginning on January 1, 2016.
 The 2020 notes will mature on July 1, 2020, unless previously repurchased or converted in accordance with their terms prior to such date.
+The 2025 notes will bear interest at a rate of 1.99% per year, payable semiannually in arcears on January 1 and July 1 of each year, beginning on January 1, 2016.
 The 2025 notes will mature on July 1, 2025, unless previously repurchased or converted in accordance with their terms prior to such date.